djocz/dataset/README.md

 # dataset
-Collection of all data-ets for convenience
+Collection of all datasets for convenience